kali-mx/ctf-writeups/README.md

  ```

-Let's use `cyclic` from pwntools to generate a pattern for our BO payload: The ` 1\n ` will select option 1 of the menu with a return key when we run the program:
+Let's use `cyclic` from pwntools to generate a pattern for our BO payload: The ` 1\n ` will select option 1 of the menu and hit enter for us when we run the program:

 ` echo -en "1\n$(cyclic 1024)" > payload `